Scientific Parameter intermediate

 Step 1 — Condensation: Amino acid (R-NH₂) + Reducing sugar (aldehyde/ketone) → Glycosylamine + H₂O Step 2 — Amadori Rearrangement: Glycosylamine → Amadori product (1-amino-1-deoxy-2-ketose) Step 3 — Degradation: Amadori products → Hundreds of volatile compounds via dehydration, fragmentation, and cyclization The entire cascade is endothermic and accelerates exponentially with temperature — reaction rate roughly doubles for every 10°C increase between 120°C and 160°C.

-Flavor Compound Families from the Maillard Reaction
+Which Flavor Compounds Does the Maillard Reaction Produce?

 The Maillard reaction produces three dominant flavor compound families that confectioners should understand.
 Each family is associated with specific temperature ranges and amino acid / sugar pairings, giving you levers to shift the flavor profile of your caramel.